atdyer/alloy-js/STYLE.md

 (Optional) Anchor this group to _group_, where _group_ is the label of another group.
 Anchoring a group to another group is useful for [representing properties of relations using shapes](../atdyer/8de4b7211a23cc620001577ec4da65cd).

 The data in this group will be filtered to include only items that appear in the projected data of both groups.
-In the linked example, the group `moments` is anchored to the group `edges`.
-The `moments` group uses the `moment` relation, which associates a boolean value with each edge (`Vertex` &rarr; `Vertex` &rarr; `Bool`).
-The `edges` group uses the `edges` relation, which defines connections between vertices (`Vertex` &rarr; `Vertex`).
-When the instance is projected over an atom in the boolean signature, the `moment` relation will be of the same form as the `edges` relation (`Vertex` &rarr; `Vertex`).
-So, only tuples that appear in both groups _after projections have been applied_ will be included.

-Additionally, the position of each visual element in this group will be anchored to the position of the corresponding element in the anchor group, matched by data point.
+The position of each visual element in this group will then be anchored to the position of the corresponding element in the anchor group, matched by data point.

 <a name="groups-index" href="#groups-index">#</a> **`index:`** _number_